 New biobank – modern facilities ensure future research

-Safe long-term storage of biological material
+Safe long-term storage for biological material

 Move-in process